Captains of Crush Grippers: Calibration

 The concept of calibration entered the gripper world when IronMind compared the variation among grippers to that in uncalibrated barbell plates to explain why there may be slight variations from one gripper to another.

 Most barbell plates are uncalibrated, which means that they rarely weigh precisely the same as their face value, but a calibrated barbell plate must meet established criteria.
 In the gripper world, Strossen writes, some people mistakenly call a gripper calibrated when it has merely been rated for its level of difficulty.

-Ironically, while IronMind introduced the idea of gripper calibration and discussed its limitations, Captains of Crush Grippers — especially the No. 3 Gripper — became the de facto standard by which other grippers were measured.
+Ironically, while IronMind introduced the idea of gripper calibration and discussed its limitations, Captains of Crush Grippers—especially the No. 3 Gripper—became the de facto standard by which other grippers were measured.
 In 2004, IronMind made some adjustments to its benchmark No. 3 Gripper to ensure that it conformed to its historical standards, making it a truly calibrated gripper.

-Poundage ratings
+Poundage rating

 IronMind developed an approximate poundage-rating system for its grippers in 1993, outlined in Captains of Crush Grippers: What They Are and How to Close Them, that provided a quick way to define the relative difficulty of closing one model of CoC Gripper compared to another.
+It estimates what the poundage might be to close it if the pressure was applied in the center of the handle on the gripper.
+IronMind has also pointed out that even under the best circumstances such numbers can be misleading and are easily abused, and stresses that all gripper poundage ratings—including its own—should be taken with a grain of salt.

-IronMind has pointed out that even under the best circumstances such numbers can be misleading and are easily abused, and stresses that all gripper poundage ratings — including its own — should be taken with a grain of salt.
+In 2012 Cannon PowerWorks introduced the RGC (Redneck Gripper Calibration) method where it determines the actual poundage required to close each gripper, tested out near the end of the handle.

-The following chart, originally published by IronMind, lists each CoC model with its approximate kilograms:
+The following chart, lists both originally published IronMind poundage's from the center of the handle, and the Cannon PowerWorks RGC poundage's from the end of the handle.

 (* These grippers are designed to help bridge the gap between the benchmark-level grippers, and are rated halfway between the No. 1, No. 2, No. 3, and No. 4 CoC Grippers, respectively; thus, these are their interpolated poundage ratings.)
+In bold text are the three original grippers.